BMI206: Statistical Methods

 Vector memory errors

-- Python resources:
+• Python resources:

-- Google introductory course on Python
+Google introductory course on Python course

 Computer Science Online Python for Programmers